owid/owid-datasets/datasets/Guinea Worm Cases - The Carter Center (2022)/README.md

  - 2019 (second half table 4) -https://www.cartercenter.org/resources/pdfs/news/health_publications/guinea_worm/wrap-up/273.pdf
  - 2020 (second table on page 9) - https://www.cartercenter.org/resources/pdfs/news/health_publications/guinea_worm/wrap-up/283.pdf
  - 2021 (second table on page 9) - https://www.cartercenter.org/resources/pdfs/news/health_publications/guinea_worm/wrap-up/284.pdf

+This dataset should be next updated by the source in March 2023.
+We will update it on Our World in Data soon after the new version is published.
+At the link above you can directly access the source page and see the latest available data.